lukcad/wsclient/README.md

   - button `Send` - to send message from text box to WS and get response. if sending succeed then sending message will be added to history if it is unical.
   - List of `WS Parameters` where you can at this moment:
     - add new parameter with type `query` and your required name and value;
+    - add new value with type `head` and only for `Sec-WebSocket-Protocol` parameter, you can add many such parameters.
+This parameter is considered by WS-Servers as a `Protocol` name which is specific of algorithm implemented by server.
     - remove not needing parameter;

       Notice: `WS parameters` list help you add necessary prarameters which some ws-servers use for authentication, currntly it is one of the simpelst ways to verify authentication during connection of client to ws-server; Because there are another ways of authentication, in next releases new type of parameter can be added.